psych0d0g/pfSense-MWAN-DDNS/README.md

 * `--force-update`: Bypasses the internal state check and forces the script to send a DNS update, even if no IP or gateway status changes have been detected.
 This is used by the watcher daemon to ensure an update happens after a gateway event.
 * `--quiet`: Suppresses detailed output for a cleaner execution log.
 * `--reason REASON`: A text string used for logging purposes to indicate why the script was run.
 The watcher daemon uses this to specify that the trigger was a "Gateway-Event".

+## Porting to Other Platforms (e.g., OPNsense, OpenWrt)

+The scripts have been refactored to make porting to other operating systems as easy as possible.
+All platform-specific code is contained within the `PfSensePlatform` class.

+To adapt this solution for a new platform, you only need to:

+1. Create a new class (e.g., `OPNsensePlatform`) that inherits from `BasePlatform`.
+2. Implement all the methods defined in `BasePlatform` with logic specific to your target OS.
+For example, you would replace the code that reads `/conf/config.xml` with code that reads OPNsense's configuration, and replace the `dpinger` socket logic if OPNsense uses a different monitoring method.
+3. In the `if __name__ == "__main__":` block of both scripts, change the line `platform = PfSensePlatform()` to instantiate your new class (e.g., `platform = OPNsensePlatform()`).
+4. Adapt the installation method (e.g., use OPNsense's startup script mechanism instead of `shellcmd`).

+The core DNS update and state management logic will work without modification.